-Regulatory licences and approvals needed for the proposed project to ensure that it is in line with sound environmental management practices and is following relevant existing legislation include:
+Regulatory licences and approvals needed for the proposed project to ensure that it is in line with sound environmental management practices and follows relevant existing legislation include:

-- i.
+i.
 Approval of the ESMP as stipulated by the Environment Management Act (2017).
-The approval will be granted by Malawi Environment Protection Authority (MEPA); - ii.
+The approval will be granted by Malawi Environment Protection Authority (MEPA);

+- ii.
+License for handling, storage of hazardous waste from MEPA as provided for under the Environment Management Act (2017); - iii.
 Workplace Registration Certificate during construction as stipulated by Occupation Safety and Health Act in line with Part II, Section 6 of the Occupation Safety, Health and Welfare Act.
-This Certificate will be issued by Directorate of Occupational Safety and Health; - iii.
-Water Abstraction (Use) Permit as stipulated by Part V of Section 39 of the Water Resources Act (2013); and - iv.
-License for handling, storage of hazardous waste from MEPA as provided for under the Environment Management Act (2017).
+This Certificate will be issued by Directorate of Occupational Safety and Health; and - iv.
+Water (Use) Abstraction Permit as stipulated by Part V of Section 39 of the Water Resources Act (2013).